Playground Surfacing

 • They are available in multiple colors that you can mix and match, allowing you to create a unified surface or a pattern, or design with the tiles.

-Rubber Nuggets
+Rubber Nuggets Surfacing

 If you’re considering loose fill, Landsoft™ Rubber Nuggets surfacing is one of the best options.
 These non-toxic nuggets are delivered in large quantities and come in a variety of colors you can use individually or in combination to achieve a unique look.
-There are many reasons to choose loose fill rubber playground materials for your playground.
+There are many reasons to choose loose-fill rubber playground materials for your playground.
 The benefits include:

 • It is non-toxic, so it is safe for children and pets.